Bistability of optical properties of cesium vapor due to collective interaction of alignment and orientation under strong spin exchange conditions: Discussion

 Let us try to interpret the obtained data.
+Firstly, the analysis of the dependences on the $B_z$ and $B_y$ fields of the signals recorded during scanning of the $B_x$ field (Fig.~\ref{fig3}(c),(d)), and the comparison of the symmetry of these signals with \eqref{eq:eq2} allow us to unambiguously state that, at zero pump ellipticity, we, as in \cite{Petrenko_Vershovskii_2025}, are dealing precisely with alignment signals.
+Furthermore, the widths of these signals ($8-10$ nT at $T_c = 145-150 ^\circ $C) clearly indicate the SERF mode.
+The introduction of ellipticity leads to the appearance of orientation signals, also in the SERF mode.
+More than that, the orientation and alignment in the SERF mode coexist in the cell volume.

+We will start by considering the possible causes of bistability, which is expressed in the inversion of a symmetrical demodulated $S_B$ contour.
 Due to symmetry, the introduction of ellipticity cannot lead to re-pumping of the alignment, i.e. to a change in the sign of $\rho_{0}^{(2)}$.
-This is confirmed by a comparison of the signals $S_T \sim \rho_{0}^{(2)}$ and $S_B \sim \rho_{\pm1}^{(2)}$, where the former do not demonstrate inversion (Fig.~\ref{fig2}(a),(b)).
-Consequently, ellipticity in the system leads to a change in the sign of the alignment signal, caused by the multipole $\rho_{\pm1}^{(2)}$ \cite{Meraki_Elson_Ho_Akbar_Kozbial_Kolodynski_Jensen_2023} - the coherence signal “frozen” in the ultraweak field.
+This is confirmed by a comparison of the signals $S_T \sim \rho_{0}^{(2)}$ and $S_B \sim \rho_{\pm1}^{(2)}$, where the former do not demonstrate inversion (Fig.~\ref{fig3}(a),(b)).
+Consequently, ellipticity in the system leads to a change in the sign of the alignment signal, caused by the multipole $\rho_{\pm1}^{(2)}$ \cite{Meraki_Elson_Ho_Akbar_Kozbial_Kolodynski_Jensen_2023} -- the coherence signal “frozen” in the ultraweak field.
 As previously mentioned, this sign is determined by the field component $B_y$.
 Ellipticity introduces two significant factors into the system: a virtual longitudinal magnetic field (i.e. light shift), and orientation.
 Light shift can be easily simulated in the experiment by introducing a $B_z$ field into the system.
-As follows from Fig.~\ref{fig2}(c), at $\chi = 0^\circ$ the field $B_z$ is unable to invert the alignment signal; instead, it changes the alignment signal’s shape, as predicted by the theory.
+As follows from Fig.~\ref{fig3}(c), at $\chi = 0^\circ$ the field $B_z$ is unable to invert the alignment signal; instead, it changes the alignment signal’s shape, as predicted by the theory.
 Therefore, the inversion is due to orientation.
-Indeed, elliptical pumping creates a moment $\bf{M}^{\tt{(1)}}$ (the index "1" corresponds to orientation, "2" to alignment) along the \emph{z} axis.
-In the presence of a nonzero field $B_x$ (i.e., during scanning), this moment rotates around the \emph{x} axis, resulting in a component of the moment $M^{(1)}_y$ (Fig.~\ref{fig1}(d)).
-The sign of the projection of the moment onto the \emph{y} axis is determined by the sign of the ellipticity and the sign of the component $B_x$.
-If we assume that the moment $\bf{M^{(1)}}$ is capable of creating an effective field $\bf{B_{\tt{Eff}}}$ parallel to it, then it is capable of changing the sign of the alignment signal when $B_{y\,\tt{Eff}}+B_{y}$ passes through zero.
-We note once again that $B_z$, and therefore $M^{(1)}_z$, are not capable of inverting the alignment signal.